Midhun-K-Raj/Machine_Learning/README.md

-# Machine_Learning
+# Python for Machine_Learning basics

-# This file includes the very basic syntaxes of python
+This file includes the very basic syntaxes of python